pieroproietti/penguins-eggs/README.md

 Starting with version 7.6.x, an addons architecture has been added  to eggs, that allows third parties to develop extensions.
 Note that we currently have an extension for the theme that includes both calamares branding and installer link and icon.
 In addition, also as addon has been developed others addons, to chosen hoosing between GUI or CLI installation, adapd video resolution, etc.

 # What distributions can I use?
-Eggs was born on Debian, but you can use it on Devuan, Ubuntu and derivatives.
-I usually try it on Debian buster, Devuan beowulf, Ubuntu 18.04 bionic and Ubuntu 20.04 focal before releases.
-It is known that it can also work with Debian stretch, Ubuntu bionic, Ubuntu xenial and derivatives like LinuxMint and Deepin.
-If you try a further distribution successfully, you can warn me to add it to the list.
+Eggs is born on Debian strecth/buster, full support Debian bullseys, Devuan beowulf, Ubuntu focal, bionic and derivatives.
+I usually try it against Debian buster, Devuan beowulf, Linux Mint 19.3 tricia (bionic derivated) and Linux Mint 20 ulyana (focal derivated) before releases.
+I tried it successfully in LMDE 4 debbie, and deepin.
+Eggs, generally must work with all the derivates from that distros.

 Some iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).